wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 * Have self-confidence and pride in your work
 * Take risks & be fearless in your projects

+###RELIGIOUS OBLIGATION
+A student who foresees a conflict between a religious obligation and any scheduled class assignments, including final exams or critiques, must notify the instructor in writing and, in the case of final exams or critiques, must make a written request to the appropriate Faculty Office within three weeks of the first class.

 ### CODE OF CONDUCT

-* Discrimination of any kind towards another person or group will be met with immediate dismission from the class.
+Discrimination of any kind towards another person or group will be met with immediate dismission from the class.

 ### EVALUATION & GRADING